geky/ramrsbd/README.md

 2. Limited to 255 byte codewords - the non-zero elements of GF(256).

-3. Support for known-location errors, "erasures", exercise for reader.
+3. Support for known-location "erasures" is left as an exercise for reader.